-Mesa Early Learning Preschool: MELP and Mini-MELP build on children's natural curiosity through interaction, exploration and discovery.
+Mesa Early Learning Preschool: MELP builds on children's natural curiosity through interaction, exploration and discovery.
 Classes are free if families meet income guidelines.

 Mesa Distance Learning Program: Online curriculum is hosted by state-certified MPS teachers for students in kindergarten through high school.
 Students may earn a diploma through this individual learning and independent study program.

 Mesa Foundation for Educational Excellence: Mesa Foundation is a 501 (c)(3) nonprofit community organization.
 Tax-deductible donations promote student achievement and well-being in MPS.

 Mesa Parent Advocates for Quality Schools: MPAQS is a group of parent leaders who serve as advisers to the superintendent.
 Quarterly meetings are open to all parents and residents.
 Meetings focus on information about district and state educational issues.